SBDWolf/PMD-Sky-Cutsceneless-Hack/README.md

 A Hack of Pokémon Mystery Dungeon: Explorers of Sky that removes cutscenes while keeping gameplay as intact as possible.

-At the moment, only the Any% portion is finished, not special episodes and postgame.
+At the moment, only the Any% portion and Bidoof's Wish are finished, not the other special episodes and the postgame.

 Known issues:

-- Some extra textboxes accidentally left in before Treeshroud Forest;
 - Some inconsistent music fades.

 The source is just the files used by Skytemple.